 I get a lot of emails with subjects like “September Schedule” or “Fall Softball.”

-Instead of “Fall Softball,” for example, what about “Fall Softball – One Week Left to Register” (emphasizing limited time always helps spur action) or “Coach Smith Invites You to Join the Fall Softball League”?
-Both subjects give the client more of an incentive to open the message.
+Instead of “Fall Softball,” for example, what about “Fall Softball – One Week Left to Register” or “Coach Smith Invites You to Join the Fall Softball League”?
+Emphasizing limited time always helps spur action.
+Also, both subjects give the client more of an incentive to open the message.

 If you have a large list and a professional email marketing program, you can even split test some of your subjects to see which ones get opened more.
-I’ve been trying this lately myself and will will definitely keep my subscribers posted on my progress.
+I’ve been trying this lately myself.
+I will definitely keep my subscribers posted on my progress.

 Mistake #3: No “call to action.”

-For most of my sports facility clients, the whole point of sending an email is to let their own clients know about new programs and offers, but too many emails leave out the most important part: the registration link!
+For most of my sports facility clients, the whole point of sending an email is to let their own clients know about new programs and offers.
+Too many emails leave out the most important part: the registration link!

-Not including the registration link in the email creates extra work for your clients when they do want to sign up, and it also hurts their chances of signing up at all.
-If you don’t have an web-based scheduling system (of course I’m biased toward my own) you should at least provide a very explicit next step, such as “Call us at 555-5555 and ask for Mike,” or even attach a PDF registration form so they can print it and fill it out at home.
+Not including the registration link in the email creates extra work for your clients when they do want to sign up.
+It also hurts their chances of signing up at all.
+If you don’t have an web-based scheduling system (of course I’m biased toward my own) you should at least provide a very explicit next step.
+For example, “Call us at 555-5555 and ask for Mike.”
+You could even attach a PDF registration form so they can print it and fill it out at home.

 Mistake #4: Not targeting the decision maker.